 On June 8, Curbside pickup service by appointment will begin.
 Patrons may request items by email firstname.lastname@example.org or phone 815-389-2495.
-Only items from South Beloit will be available at this time as RAILS delivery service has not yet resumed.
 Patrons will be limited to a maximum of 10 books/magazines and 5 DVDs per week per household.
-We will respond to requests by the next business day.
+We will try to respond to requests by the next business day.
 Library staff will notify patrons when items are available and arrange a pick-up time.
 Pickup times are available M-T-W-Th 9-6 and F 9-5.
-Please place any items to return in the book drop/DVD tote and then return to your car and remain there while library staff place the requested items in the trunk of your vehicle.
+Please place any items to return in the book/DVD drop and then return to your car and remain there while library staff place the requested items in the trunk of your vehicle.
 During periods of dangerous weather or unsafe conditions, curbside pickup service may be halted.
 Donations of books or other items are not being accepted.
-Public access to computers, copying, scanning, and faxing services are not available currently.
+Public access to computers, copying, scanning, and faxing services are available by appointment.
+Face masks are required and please abide by a 30 minute time limit.

 Update April 2020